Sunday, September 18, 2011

 Photos From Our Trip To New Mexico

 Thought I would share some news and photos from our recent trip to Oklahoma and New Mexico.
 My wife and I traveled to Oklahoma, then on to New Mexico during the first half of September.
-The trip provided a great opportunity to us to conduct board activities, meet with our new Reseller partner in Albuquerque and to meet with potential clients in New Mexico.
+The trip provided a great opportunity to us to conduct board activities and to meet with potential clients in New Mexico.

-In addition to meeting with Edit House Productions, we also had time to meet with prospective clients in the New Mexico area.
-We had a nice visit with B. Carlson Plumbing, Heating and Air.
-In fact, we put together a two hour mini seminar for owner, Byron Carlson and delivered that presentation at the Edit House facility.
-Flyline Search Marketing is working to grow our presence in the state of New Mexico and hopes we can accomplish that end goal in the Albuquerque area by working with Edit House Productions.
+We had a really nice visit with B. Carlson Plumbing, Heating and Air.
+In fact, we put together a two hour mini seminar for owner, Byron Carlson and delivered that presentation in Rio Rancho.
+Flyline Search Marketing is planning to dedicate at least one full time employee to the Albuquerque marketplace.

 Pictured above is my older brother and Flyline Search Marketing Board Member, Steve Lein.
 Steve and his family live in Oklahoma.
 Both he and his wife Carole, work in the banking industry.
 Their son and my incredible nephew Zach, is enrolled in pre-med courses at the University of Oklahoma.
 He is now officially a Sooner!
 The meeting with Steve was great.
 We accomplished a great deal and found time to discuss a number of mission critical opportunities for Flyline Search Marketing.